Grizzelbee/ioBroker.wireguard/README.md

 ## Prerequisites
 * running ssh server on every host to monitor
+* The wg executable (wg.exe on Windows) needs to be in the search path
 * username and password of a user with the permission to execute the wg command

 ## Installation steps